Immigrant InvestImmigrant Invest

 |

-Malta allows same-sex marriage, adoption, and equal access to investment programs for temporary and permanent residency.
+Malta allows same-sex marriage, adoption, and equal access to investment programmes for temporary and permanent residence.

 Let’s explore in detail what makes the island one of the safest and most inclusive places to live in Europe.